Skip to main content ↓

 There are a lot of sales organizations out there that encourage you to push the product whether the buyer needs it or not.
 I’m fortunate enough to work for a company where we don’t treat our clients that way.
 At Nutshell, we place a lot of value on improving someone’s situation.
 Consulting comes first.

-One of the most important things I bring to the table is my ability to make other sales professionals understand that I’m going to give them a true opinion as to whether or not our product’s going to work for them.
+One of the most important things I bring to the table is my ability to make other sales professionals understand that I’m going to give them a true opinion as to whether our product’s going to work for them.
 If I’m listening to your needs and I know that you need a different system, or that CRM isn’t a good fit for you right now, I can be honest with you about it.

 Not only do you see those people six months later when they are ready, but they remember the honesty you brought to that conversation.
 And maybe they have a colleague or a friend who would be a better fit for us right away; I’ll get that referral because the conversation we had was more personal and relationship-based than me just shooting off products.